-About the information security model
+The information security model canvas

-Each object in the model, described below, represents a part of the program.
-The model structures these elements to facilitate a business objective focus on what to protect, how to respond and recover, and how to prioritize sustaining and improving your program and Digital Trust.
+The model structures these elements to help facilitate a business objective focus on what to protect, how to respond and recover, and how to prioritize sustaining and improving your program.

 Business Architecture